official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

 -  **In game members list** - Displays all server members.
 Non server members cannot do certain things.
 Server admins can add members through the commander’s Y menu.
 -  **Manage garrisons** - Allows you to add or remove soldiers from friendly captured locations.
 -  **Move HQ to another zone** - There will be times where your base will be compromised.
 You will know this when you get a “defend Petros” mission.
 Note that they never learn about your HQ’s location, if you keep it there after the attack it will not make any difference.
 -  **Train troops** - Your troops suck at the beginning of game.
 You basically gave a villager a weapon and point them in the general direction of the enemy.
 You will need to train your men to turn them into soldiers.
 You do this through copious amounts of money.
 This is where the majority of money will go in the mid to late game.
+Also see: :ref:`concept_trainfia`
 -  **Rebuild assets** - In war, things blow up.
 In the process of taking a factory, you may have killed all the workers.
 In order to repair assets, hit this button.
 Clicking the button will take you to the map where you can choose to rebuild the zones you want.
 Repairing assets costs you 5000 per location.
 -  **Mission select** - Here you can request missions.
 More information about missions is available below.